ubiquitypress/operas-metrics-widget/README.md

 # HIRMEOS Metrics Widget

-This documentation aims to provide as much information as possible for getting started with, implementing, and updating the widget.
+This documentation aims to offer as much information as possible for getting started with, implementing, and updating the widget.

 ## Table of Contents